Pietro Faccini: Prints and drawings

 It is likely that Faccini studied printmaking in the Carracci academy.
 He only left a few prints, among which is the Saint Francis Receiving the Christ Child in the Presence of the Virgin.
-The print is lightly etched using fine lines which create an ethereal atmosphere, befitting Francis's heavenly vision.
-In his prints Faccini developed the taste for the grotesque already noted in his paintings.
+The print is lightly etched using fine lines, which create an ethereal atmosphere, befitting Francis's heavenly vision.
+In his prints, Faccini developed the taste for the grotesque already noted in his paintings.
 Etchings such as the Blind Beggar and the Blind Man Guided by a Dog (both Bologna, Pinacoteca Nazionale), based on a drawing by Annibale Carracci, emphasize the most brutal and extravagant aspects of reality.

-He was more prolific as a draughtsman working in a variety of media, including pen and ink, watercolor, and red chalk.
+He was more prolific as a draughtsman working in a variety of media, including pen and ink, watercolour, and red chalk.
 His drawings were reportedly abundant, and there are examples in many major museums.
 Most are sketches from the nude, usually executed with rapid, restless strokes, in pen and watercolour with red chalk.
 Nine drawings (Florence, Uffizi) are all that remain from the rich collection owned by Leopoldo de' Medici.